voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 ## Syncing with 3rd Party Directories (Open Directory, LDAP, and Active Directory)

-Below is an example of how to use JavaScript hooks to sync FiftyOne Teams with a corporate directory (such as Open Directory, LDAP, or Active Directory) via an intermediary REST API or Identity Provider.
+Below is an example of how to use JavaScript hooks to sync FiftyOne Enterprise with a corporate directory (such as Open Directory, LDAP, or Active Directory) via an intermediary REST API or Identity Provider.
 The recommended setup is with OAuth/OIDC claims, however the example below illustrates a more intricate integration.

 This example specifically addresses a scenario in which additional actions are